Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Channel Characterization

 \subsection{Path Loss Modeling}

-To capture large-scale channel behavior such as PL and shadowing, we compute the total received power by incoherently summing the detected MPC powers, which suppresses small-scale fading effects.
-The path loss for each snapshot is then computed from the path gains of all extracted MPCs as
+To characterize the large-scale received-power behavior, the total received power at each snapshot was estimated by incoherently summing the powers of the extracted MPCs, which suppresses small-scale phase interference.
+The path loss (PL) is then computed as

-where $\hat{\gamma}_l$ represents the estimated complex path weight obtained by the MPC extraction algorithm.
-The PL was modeled using the Close-In (CI) free space reference distance model with $d_0=1$~m and the Floating-Intercept (FI) model, expressed as follows:
+where $\hat{\gamma}_l$ denotes the estimated complex path weight of the $l$th extracted MPC.
+The resulting PL should therefore be interpreted as an MPC-based estimate of the large-scale received power.
+The PL is modeled using the close-in (CI) free-space reference-distance model with $d_0=1$~m and the floating-intercept (FI) model \cite{Rappaport_mmWave,[Park]CI_model}: